Menu Close

 Key Characteristics of Functional Addiction

-Career stability and success.
-Many maintain demanding jobs or even excel in high-stress professions.
-Professional achievement becomes both a cover and a justification for continued use.
+Career stability and achievement.
+Many people with functional addiction work demanding jobs and perform well โ€” at least initially.
+Professional success becomes both a cover for substance use and a justification for it.

-How Common is Functional Addiction?
+How Common Is Functional Addiction?

 Why Functional Addiction Goes Unnoticed